blorente/decorat/wiki/stories/the_promotion.md

 At that mention, I see a flash of sharp, bloody metal claws.
 My heart skips a beat.
 I take a deep breath, pushing the memory away.

 "What's going to happen to me?"
 A note of desperation betrays my feigned confidence.
-I don't think my bruises are the reason I'm in the Fingers, and I suspect he doesn't either.
+I don't think my bruises are the reason I'm in the Fingers -- I suspect she doesn't, either.

 "Well, Faustus, we're going to make you all better."
-The man's lips form a practiced smile.
-His eyes don't.
+The woman's lips form a practiced smile.
+Hes eyes don't.
 "Don't you worry.
 Soon, you'll feel... good as new" _Tap, Tap, Tap_.

 I swallow hard.
 So it _is_ a reset.
 I try to raise my hands, but tight leather bondages bite into my wrists.
-The man's note-taking intensifies as he sees my struggle.
+The woman's note-taking accelerates as she sees my struggle.

 "Please Faustus, try to calm down".

 My head starts spinning, and my heart racing.
-Those damn taps turn back into resounding _Clangs_.
+Those damn taps turn back into resounding claws: _Clang, clang, clang_.

 "You can't do this to me!
 I'm working for the Ordos!
 The Emperor needs me!"
 I'm seeing flashes of red now.
 Flying, thick, wet streaks of blood red.
 My whole body's shaking, trying to get out of this damn bed.

-The man shrugs, putting the dataslate down.
+She shrugs, putting the dataslate down.
 "Have it your way."
-The smile gone from his lips.
+The smile gone from her lips.
 The tapping has stopped, but the damage is done.
-I can barely hear his footsteps approaching through the sounds of battle, but I do feel his hand touching a control beside my head.
+I can barely hear her footsteps approaching through the sounds of battle, but I do feel her hand touching a control beside my head.

 Immediately, my body goes numb, and my eyes feel heavy.
-The blood washes away, like the the rain wiping off the windows of a train.
+The blood washes away from my sight, like the the rain wiping off the windows of a train.

 "Now, go to sleep"

-As I submerge in a pool of nothingness, I hear the man's footsteps going away.
+As I submerge in a pool of nothingness, I hear the woman's footsteps going away.
 The door slams shut, leaving me alone in the room.

-"Prepare worker FA-X16S for reset" I can barely hear him now, talking to someone outside.
+"Prepare worker FA-X16S for reset" She's talking to someone outside.
+I can barely hear her.

-"Again, sir?
+"Again, ma'am?
 Less than a year after the last one?
 The odds of recovery are --"

 "He's critical.
 We don't want another case like that monster Jorrick."
-The man pauses.
-Through the haze of the sedatives, Jorrick's name sounds familiar.
+The woman pauses, and I hear the tapping sound again.
+Through the haze of the sedatives, The name _Jorrick_ sounds familiar.

 "Oh, would you look at that!
 According to the file, he and the patient were friends before the man finally snapped and did a number on The Grids.
-Had to put him down.
+Had to put him in the tower.
 Now, we don't want another one of those, do we?"

-"Of course not, sir."
+"Of course not, ma'am."

 "Well then get to it.
 Not like he'll be missed."